Chapter 3:

 —Kuidaore…

-The safe haven.
-The restaurant was originally a house, with the previous owner living on the top floor of the restaurant which now served as the room for the current owner, "Momo."
+The haven.
+The restaurant was originally a house, with the previous owner living on the top floor of the restaurant, which now served as the room for the current owner, "Momo."

-It wasn't known as for why the door got broken down.
-Sasaki just woke up one day hearing a loud bang outside just to see that the metal sheet had broken.
+It wasn't known why the door was broken down.
+Sasaki just woke up one day, hearing a loud bang outside, to see that the metal sheet had broken.

-Serene atmosphere came from the light color palette, a hint of blue with a little bit of light green on the supporting edges; which was supposed to be a lucky charm?
+A serene atmosphere came from the light color palette, a hint of blue with a little bit of light green on the supporting edges, which was supposed to be a lucky charm.

 On the walls hung some art replicas from famous painters.
 Most notably, “Van Gogh's Starry Night.”
 It was Sasaki's favorite painting.
 He didn't know the meaning behind it, but he just liked the aesthetic appeal coming from it.
 As lazy as he is, he didn't even try to deduce the meaning behind it.

-In front of the counter which also served as a kitchen stood a charming woman wearing a light purple apron, combining well with her cyan long sleeve.
+In front of the counter, which also served as a kitchen, stood a charming woman wearing a light purple apron, which combined well with her cyan long-sleeved blouse.

-It was easier to differentiate reading glasses than ones used for aesthetics.
-Just simply look at the thickness of the glass, since most reading glasses are layered.
+It was easier to differentiate reading glasses from ones used for aesthetics.
+Simply look at the thickness of the glass, since most reading glasses are layered.

 Her hazel eyes locked with Sasaki's lifeless gaze.
 Immediately, she recognized him.

-Momo lowered the heat from her stove, so as to not burn the fish she was frying.
+Momo lowered the heat on her stove, not to burn the beef she was cooking.
 She approached the two standing still by the entrance.

 Sasaki looked down at her, not in a humiliating manner.
 It was simply the height difference and his scary appearance that would make one assume that he was.